 Required Minimum Level of Experience: None

 Required License or Certification: Certified Athletic Trainer by the Board of Certification.
 First Aid and CPR certifications.
-Eligible for licensure in Virginia as an athletic trainer.
-Must have a valid driver's license in good standing.

 Required Knowledge, Skills and Abilities: Knowledge of NCAA, ACC and institutional rules and regulations.
 Strong interpersonal and communication skills and the ability to work effectively with a wide range of constituents in a diverse community.
 Demonstrates genuine concern and interest for the welfare of student-athletes.
 Ability to read, understand, follow, and enforce safety procedures.
 Knowledge of CPR and emergency medical procedures.
 Ability to evaluate therapeutic requirements for student-athletes, and to fit and modify therapeutic and/or protective equipment.
 Ability to function professionally in highly stressful situations and to provide clear information on an impromptu basis to individuals or groups of people.
 Ability to maintain poise in emergency situations and effectively interact with people in a calm, positive manner.
 Ability and desire to perform accurate, detail-oriented work, manage multiple tasks simultaneously, and maintain confidentiality and a professional demeanor.
 Ability to make administrative/procedural decisions and sound judgments.
 Ability to communicate effectively, both orally and in writing.
 Organizational and computer skills.
 Ability to relate to both men's and women's athletic injuries and rehabilitation of injuries to student-athletes required.